SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 4. Experiment

 \paragraph{Predictions at each decoder layer.}

-We take a closer look at the output of each decoder layer in \model and DPText to further reveal potential benefits brought by combined segmentation and regression, as listed in Tab.~\ref{tab:perLayer}.
-In the context of pretrained models, our method produces SoTA result of \textbf{88.95\%} F1-score with only two decoder layers, exceeding the six-layer DPText.
+We take a closer look at the output of each decoder layer in \model and DPText to further reveal potential benefits brought by combined segmentation and regression, as listed in Table.~\ref{tab:perLayer}.
+In the context of pretrained models, our method produces SoTA result of 88.95\% F1-score with only two decoder layers, exceeding the six-layer DPText.
 For models trained from scratch, this gap is even more pronounced.
-The F1-scores of the predictions made by first decoder layer~(referred to as ``layer 0" in the table) exhibit a noteworthy gap of \textbf{26.96\%}.
+The F1-scores of the predictions made by first decoder layer~(referred to as ``layer 0" in the table) exhibit a noteworthy gap of 26.96\%.

 We also conduct qualitative analysis to support our claim.
 As shown is Fig.~\ref{fig:perlayer_vis}, while our model detects all the English text in the image in the first layer, DPText, despite its capabilities, detects only a singular occurrence of text in the first layer and fails to detect the distorted text in the middle of the image in the third layer.
 Achieving robust prediction performance within the initial layers constitutes a cornerstone for our model's eventual attainment of SoTA outcomes.
+Proficient discrimination between textual and non-textual in early stages lies a strong groundwork.
+Subsequent focus is directed towards progressive refinement of positional predictions, as the model advances towards its optimal state.

 \paragraph{Data efficiency.} Segmentation-based techniques are commonly recognized for their superior data efficiency, demanding a considerably smaller training dataset to attain satisfactory generalization performance, which could be attributed to learning pixel-level representations by engaging with low-level features.
-Our approach gets better data efficiency while retaining the simplicity of regression-based DETR models.

-We trained \model and DPText with only 10\% and 50\% samples in the TotalText dataset for 30k and 50k iterations, respectively.
-Results listed in Tab.~\ref{tab:lowData} shows that our model's data efficiency outperforms that of regression-based method DPText.
+Since our method utilizes a segmentation technique, our method can show better data efficiency.
+To reveal this property, we trained \model and DPText with only 10\% and 50\% samples in the TotalText dataset for 30k and 50k iterations, respectively.
+Table.~\ref{tab:lowData} shows the result.
 Using a limited training dataset comprising only 10\% of available samples, we achieved a F1-score of 76.9\%, demonstrating an improvement of approximately 1.9\% in comparison to DPText.
-Notably, upon increasing the training data availability to 50\%, the performance disparity further expands to 2.3\%, and our proposed method exhibits a F1-score of 84.3\%, underscoring it's superior efficacy.
+Notably, upon increasing the training data availability to 50\%, the performance disparity further expands to 2.3\%, and our proposed method exhibits a F1-score of 84.3\%, underscoring its superior efficacy.